code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/hourofcode/unplugged-conditionals-with-cards.md

 - [Hour of Code: How-To Guide for Educators](https://hourofcode.com/us/en/resources/how-to)
 - [Best Practices from Successful Educators](http://www.slideshare.net/TeachCode/hour-of-code-best-practices-for-successful-educators-51273466)
 - Live Event: [An Educator's Guide to the Hour of Code](https://www.eventbrite.com/e/an-educators-guide-to-the-hour-of-code-tickets-17987415845)

+[/col-50]

+[col-50]

+## Overview

+Learn about algorithms and conditional statements in this "unplugged" activity using a deck of cards.
+Students do this activity in teams, and need one deck of cards per team.

+**Recommended Age Range:** 8-12

+**Technology Requirements:** None!
+This is an "unplugged" activity that can be taught with nothing more than a deck of cards.

+<a href="/files/ConditionalsHoC.pdf"><button>Download the activity</button></a>

+[/col-50]